Web Platform Design Principles

 This section details design principles for features which are exposed via HTML.

 If you are adding a feature that is specified through an HTML attribute, check if there is an existing attribute name on another element that specifies similar functionality.
-Re-using an existing attribute name means authors can utilize existing knowledge, maintains consistency across the language, and keeps its vocabulary small.
+Re-using an existing HTML attribute name means authors can utilize existing knowledge, maintains consistency across the language, and keeps its vocabulary small.

 The same attribute name, multiple, is used on both select to allow selection of multiple values, as well as on input to allow entry of multiple values.